2025 Industry Benchmarks + Examples for Interactive Demos

 Ramp, an accounting automation software, uses an interactive demo to show the product’s value straight from the website without requiring users to go through a full onboarding process.

-At any time, users can click the “Get Ramp — for free” button to sign up for a chat with a Ramp expert.
-And after they hit the 8th step, they’re asked to choose whether to continue the tour or get started with Ramp.
+At any time, users can click the “Get started” button at the top to apply for a Ramp card.
+Once they hit the 7th step, they’re asked to choose whether to continue the tour or get started with Ramp.

 According to Ramp’s marketing team, the Navattic tour is “responsible for 15% of the leads coming from our website.”